carlos-sweb/pp-model/README.md

 // If you want to the listen and filter MyModel.on('change:salary',function( newValue , oldValue , next ){

+  // You can also the this
+  // this.isUndefined
+  // this.isString

 	// Example
   if( 4000 < newValue ){
     next();